 How It’s Done

-Your gynecologist will perform the test in her office or clinic.
+Your gynecologist will perform the test in their office or clinic.
 You’ll start by lying down on a table under an X-ray imager called a fluoroscope.
-She’ll insert a speculum into your vagina to keep it open, and then clean your cervix.
+They’ll insert a speculum into your vagina to keep it open, and then clean your cervix.

-Next she’ll insert a thin tube called a cannula into your cervix and gently fill your uterus with a liquid containing iodine.
+Next they’ll insert a thin tube called a cannula into your cervix and the speculum removed.
+Your uterus is then filled with a liquid containing iodine.
 The iodine contrasts with your uterus and fallopian tubes on the X-rays.

-Finally your doctor will remove the speculum, and will take images with the fluoroscope X-ray.
+Finally your doctor will take images with the fluoroscope X-ray.
 The contrasting liquid will show the outline of your uterus and fallopian tubes and how the fluid moves through them.

-Your doctor may ask you to move around so she can get side views, and you might feel some cramping.
-When the images are complete, she will remove the cannula.
+Your doctor may ask you to move around so they can get side views, and you might feel some cramping.
+When the images are complete, they will remove the cannula.

 What Are the Risks?